-More recently, I've been getting into speed running.
+Video games: I do speedruns (beating a game as fast as possible) of some of my favorite games on my Twitch channel..
 I run Donkey Kong Country 2 and Donkey Kong Country: Tropical Freeze.
-I currently have the #2 fastest time in North America for beating Tropical Freeze (1:36:09 on 8/12/14).
-I've achieved a few world records on the individual levels.
+I currently have the world record for beating Tropical Freeze with 100% completion (2:41:50 on 11/8/2015, still WR as of 5/13/2016).
+I've achieved a few world records on the individual levels as well.
 Here's one.

 Memorizing: In high school I memorized 200 digits of pi just for fun.
 One of my a cappella groups once incorporated this fact into a song called "Gangsta" (sung in gangsta rap style):

 "The name is Chris, and I'm a G

 You'd get all the ladies too if you had hair like me

 Do you know anyone else who knows pi all the way?